 To go to Rome from Florence by train, your departure point will likely be Firenze Santa Maria Novella, the city’s main station.
-You can get to Santa Maria Novella train station from everywhere in Florence using the local buses or a taxi.
+You can get to Santa Maria Novella train station from everywhere in Florence using local buses or a taxi.

 The station is in the very city center so if you arrive early and still have a couple of hours in Florence, you can leave your luggage in the deposit you will find near McDonald’s after platform 16.
 To collect it, you need to get out of the station to the other entrance of the deposit shop.
-The price is 6 euros for the first five hours and then 1 euro each additional hour.
+The price is 6 euros for the first five hours and then 1 euro for each additional hour.

-Firenze Santa Maria Novella also features some shops and restaurants so you can have lunch or order a meal take away for your trip.
+Firenze Santa Maria Novella also features some shops and restaurants so you can have lunch or order a meal takeaway for your trip.

 In Rome, you will arrive at either Stazione Termini, the city’s main train station in Piazza dei Cinquecento, or Tiburtina.

-Train Schedule Rome To Florence
+Train Schedule Florence To Rome

 There is almost a train every 15 minutes departing from Firenze Santa Maria Novella to Roma Termini or Tiburtina every day with both Trenitalia and Italo.